Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 EMISSIONS:

-Nuclear electricity generating stations are more expensive than the coal electricity generating stations but the coal fired plants emit carbon dioxide and toxic products of combustion.
+Nuclear electricity generating stations are more expensive than the coal fired electricity generating stations but the coal fired plants emit carbon dioxide and toxic products of combustion.

 IPCC CO2 emission data from electricity systems around the world shows that the lowest emission large electricity systems (< 40 gms CO2 / kWh) contain a high penetration of hydroelectric and/or nuclear generation.
 Electricity systems with a high penetration of variable renewable generation (wind and solar) have much higher average CO2 emissions (~ 228 gms CO2 / kWhe for natural gas backup to ~ 557 gm CO2 / kWhe for coal backup).
 Purely coal based electricity generation emits about 973 g / kWhe.

-The reason for the higher average CO2 emissions from electricity systems containing variable renewables is that in most jurisdictions zero emission storage technologies are too expensive and inefficient to provide the backup electricity generation required at times when the variable renewable generation cannot meet the electricity load.
+The reason for the higher average CO2 emissions from electricity systems containing variable renewables is that in most jurisdictions zero emission storage technologies are too expensive and too inefficient to provide the backup electricity generation required at times when the variable renewable generation cannot meet the electricity load.
 The energy source for the backup electricity generation used with variable renewable generation is usually a fossil fuel.
 The result is much higher average CO2 emission levels in electricity systems with variable renewable generation than in electricity systems that rely heavily on hydroelectric and/or nuclear generation.
 Exceptional situations exist in British Columbia, Quebec and Norway where due to local geography much of the electricity comes from hydroelectric power and where mountain valleys have permitted construction of large amounts of seasonal hydraulic energy storage.

 The recent average CO2 emission levels of a few large electricity systems are tabulated below.